Florence | Travel Guide

 - Toilets - €1 (90p)

-That's is from us in Florence.
+That's it from our trip to Florence.
 We hope we've given you a taste of just some of the amazing things to see and do in this spectacular city.
-But reading about it and experiencing it first hand are two very different things, so treat yourself and travel better to Florence.